-Camping – there are a variety of campgrounds in Death Valley National Park, some quite large like the 1000+ Sunset campground near Furnace creek (only open in the winter months), to just a few camp spaces.
+Death Valley National Park features a variety of campgrounds, some quite large like the 1000+ Sunset campground near Furnace creek (only open in the winter months), to just a few camp spaces.
 Many campgrounds close for the summer season – approximately mid April through mid October.
 For the campgrounds that do stay open in the summer months, often the prices will be cheaper.

 We have often found campgrounds closed in the park due to upgrades – check the Death Valley National Park Service Campground Page for the latest updates.
 Campgrounds currently range in price from free to around $36/site/night/hookup.